yuqiliao/IDE-help-guide/08-definitions-by-study.Rmd

 The IDE can report percentage distributions of variables among the adults at each proficiency level (for example, the percentage distribution of adult population that are employed, unemployed, and out of the labor force [employment status] within each proficiency level).
 To conduct this type of analysis, you can select the relevant Overall scale or Percentage across full sample at step 1, Select Criteria.
 At step 2, Select Criteria, you can select the relevant proficiency levels in addition to other variable(s) of interest.
 At the Edit Reports step, you can select the Edit command for the cross-tabulated report to change the table layout and move the proficiency levels variable to the row and one (or both) of the other selected variables to the column (this step may not be necessary depending on the order of the selected variables) and to select Percentages as the Statistic.
 Results for combined proficiency levels (for example, the combined level 4/5 proficiency level used in most reporting of PIAAC literacy and numeracy results) can be produced by creating a new variable within the Edit Report page.
 (For further information, see section 3.D.
 Create Variables.)
 You can then proceed to the Build Reports step.
 Literacy and numeracy results in PIAAC 2012–2017 and ALL 2003–2008, and literacy results in IALS 1994–1998 were reported using six achievement levels: below level 1, level 1, level 2, level 3, level 4, and level 5.
 Literacy related non-response is also available.
 The number of achievement levels in problem solving in technology-rich environments (PS-TRE) differs from the number in literacy and numeracy for PIAAC 2012–2017 where four achievement levels were used: below level 1, level 1, level 2, and level 3.
 Four other levels are also available in problem solving in technology-rich environments (PS-TRE) achievement levels: no computer experience, failed ICT core, refused CBA, and literacy related non-response (which are further explained in the Description of PIAAC problem solving in technology-rich environments (PS-TRE) achievement levels table below.)
-For more information on proficiency levels, please visit https://nces.ed.gov/surveys/piaac/measure.asp.
+For more information on proficiency levels, please visit https://nces.ed.gov/surveys/piaac/dependent variable.asp.

 ### Statistics Options